Wendy WheelerWendy Wheeler

 Ah, mi familia!
 I am a proud user of the fruits of the Internet--by that I mean I join the mailing lists of groups with which I have an affinity.
 Especially for writers, coordinating and networking by email can be so useful!
 Some groups have no mailing lists, so we use old-fashioned mail or phone.

 • The Austin SlugTribe - the local science fiction & fantasy study group.
 We meet twice a month to critique and network, but we're online as well.
-Earl Cooley has hosted us on his bbs and now on io.com for years & years.
-What a prince!
-We've got the beginning of a Website up and more is to come.
+We've got a website up and we continue to meet 2x a month more than 25 years after creating ourselves.
+Check out the SlugTribe.org website to see the MANY publishing successes!

 • The Austin Writergrrls - local women networking, supporting each other, sharing fears and joys about writing, wanting to write, and life.
-We get together a couple of times a month for meals and networking.
-Plus the group created an anthology that's to be POD (Print on Demand) in Dec 2006.
-I help moderate the list.
+We get together a couple of times a month for meals and networking, also create our own workshops and brainstorming sessions.
+We call them (respectively) Chat'n'Chew, Lounge'n'Learn and Think'n'Ink.
+This includes many readings at our local BookWoman bookstore.

 • The Fort List - what a crazy, international group of super-smart and cool people!
 We share a common fascination with the weird things in life, much as our namesake, the eccentric Charles Fort, did in his books on rains of frogs, mysterious voices from the air, etc. The Fortean Society prints a very cool monthly magazine also.